SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 20 December, 2023 at 10:48:53
+# Last Refreshed - 20 December, 2023 at 23:34:15
 The Latest Activity was a VirtualRide -

-<b>Zwift - Pacer Group Ride: Sugar Cookie in Watopia with Maria</b>
+<b>Zwift - Group Ride: GXY LOOSEY GOOSEY [1.6-2.0WKG] CAT D (D) on R.G.V. in France</b>

-which happened on 19 December, 2023 at 17:21:05
+which happened on 20 December, 2023 at 16:45:02

-Which is 0 years, 0 months, 0 days, 17 hours and 27 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 49 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/10405845198
+You can see it here https://www.strava.com/activities/10410848275

 ## Number of Rides
 How many rides have I done each year?